sigsum/ansible/docs/rst/docsite/example_sigsum.rst

 Primary configuration
 ---------------------

 To run a primary node one only needs to setup the logname and the appropriate role.
 There should be an accessible mysql database connection reachable for the instance.
+If there isn't any database available this role collection includes a basic mariadb role that sets this up properly.

 .. code-block:: yaml